 Taxis queue patiently outside the lower level of the terminal at all hours.
 The fast ride to downtown Neuss or the exhibition grounds of Düsseldorf is fairly inexpensive.

 Several bus routes operated by the local public transport company also offer a service on clean, efficient buses for journey to various destinations.

 Rental car operators are located on the ground level of the terminal towards the left; the Germanic system of small orientation icons is placed under the ceiling.
 The infamous highway system is directly accessible from the airport complex and the journey to the city is easy.

-The nearest alternative airports are Cologne/Bonn, Dortmund and Weeze, all about an hour away.
+The nearest alternative aiports are Cologne/Bonn, Dortmund and Weeze, all about an hour away.
 They are relatively easy to get to and from but journey times can vary greatly in this densely populated and highly motorised region.